dharunm236/Heart-rate-monitor/README.md

 - **USART Configuration:** Set USART1 to "Asynchronous" mode.
 - **GPIO Setup:** Configure pins for I2C and USART communication.

 > **Note:** Interrupts are optional.
-To enable, configure an external interrupt pin for the INT# pin of MAX30102.* Set up an external interrupt pin in GPIO settings, use "**external interrupt mode with falling edge trigger detection**" and "**pull-up**" settings.
-* Activate the external interrupt in NVIC settings by checking the corresponding box.
-* Connect the INT# pin of your MAX30102 to this external interrupt pin.
+To enable, configure an external interrupt pin for the INT# pin of MAX30102.* Set up an external interrupt pin in GPIO settings, use "**external interrupt mode with falling edge trigger detection**" and "**pull-up**" settings.Activate the external interrupt in NVIC settings by checking the corresponding box.Connect the INT# pin of your MAX30102 to this external interrupt pin.

 ---